Vocational Courses and University

 Would you like to invest in good education?

-Australia has one of the best colleges.
-At these schools the price of courses varies from $4.500 AUD to $6.000 AUD per semester (20 weeks).
+Australia has some of the best colleges.
+At these schools the price of courses varies from $3.000 AUD to $6.000 AUD per semester (20 weeks).
 The providers of this type of education are both private and public colleges and universities.
-These schools demand stricter attendance, and the study is usually obligatory for 4 days per week.
-The schools differ from the previously described schools in the following aspects:
+These schools demand stricter attendance (around 4 days per week).
+The schools differ from others in the following aspects:

 - Much higher quality of education

 - Wider range of subjects and courses (reflected by the higher price)